Acis nicaeensis: Taxonomy

 Acis nicaeensis was first described in 1867 by Honoré Ardoino, as Leucojum nicaeensis.
-The specific epithet nicaeensis refers to Nice, in south-east France.
+The specific epithet nicaeensis refers to Nice, in south-east France, while the Mentone in the common name Mentone snowflake is the Italian name for nearby Menton.
 In 2004, it was transferred to Acis, along with other species of Leucojum, on the basis of a molecular phylogenetic study.

 Distribution and habitat

 Acis nicaeensis is native to the Maritime Alps and neighbouring coast of south-eastern France (including Monaco), where it is found on rocky hillsides.

 Cultivation

 Acis nicaensis is grown as an ornamental spring flowering bulb.
 It is hardy to frost if planted in a sheltered and sunny position, although often grown in an alpine house or bulb frame.